-The financial year for Dormers Wells Junior School for the purpose of these accounts covered the period 1st September 2019 to 31st August 2020.
+The financial year for Dormers Wells Junior School for the purpose of these accounts covered the period 1st September 2020 to 31st August 2021.
 Therefore, 12 months of grants, income and expenditure are recorded in these accounts for this financial year.

-During the period, income including ESFA/LA grants received totaled £2.390m.
-Other income included within restricted funds totaled £188K.
-Restricted fund expenditure totaled £2.140m.
+During the period, income including ESFA/LA grants received totalled £2.473m.
+Other income included within restricted funds totalled £35K.
+Restricted fund expenditure totalled £2.472m.

-Other income in restricted funds includes the salary recharges from the Infant School to the Junior School, catering income, breakfast club income and trip income.
+Other income in restricted funds includes catering income, breakfast club income and trip income.
+There is also £1k for donations that will be forwarded on to the respective charities.